Vtechcom/hydra-sdk-technical-reports/Polyfill_and_bundling_issues_with_@cardano-sdk_and_MeshJS.md

 ## 2. Issues Encountered

-When building Hydrawallet SDK or MeshJS SDK with `@cardano-sdk` in a browser environment, the following typical issues occur:
+When building Hydra SDK or MeshJS SDK with `@cardano-sdk` in a browser environment, the following typical issues occur:

 ### 2.1. **Node.js Environment Issues**